ezEngine/docs/docs/animation/skeletal-animation/animation-controller/anim-nodes-combine-poses.md

 ### Performance Considerations

 You can use multiple nodes to combine many poses in several steps.
-However, for best performance prefer to use only a single node to combine many poses and make use of [bone weights (TODO)](anim-nodes-bone-weights.md) to control each ones overall influence.
+However, for best performance prefer to use only a single node to combine many poses and make use of [bone weights](anim-nodes-bone-weights.md) to control each ones overall influence.

 ## See Also